CivML-PolyMtl/OpenBDLM/README.md

 ### Getting started

-Enter in the folder OpenBDLM-master, and type `OpenBDLM_main();` in the Matlab command line.
+Enter in the folder OpenBDLM-master, and type `OpenBDLM_main;` in the Matlab command line.
 The OpenBDLM main menu should appear on the Matlab command window:

 ```
 ----------------------------------------------------------------------------------------------